GWR coach livery 1942–1947

 As with locos, the roundel ceased to be used from 1942.

-In 1942, as a wartime economy measure, stock requiring repainting was painted in reddish-brown (the ends remaining black), with a single ¾" orange line at the waist.
+In 1942, as a wartime economy measure, some ordinary passenger stock requiring repainting were seen in all-over grey, all-over dark brown, or all-over black, without lining and mostly without insignia.
+More prestigious stock appeared in reddish-brown (the ends remaining black), with a single ¾" orange line at the waist.
 'G W R' (in pre-1934 lettering style) was applied below the orange line, with the coat of arms below the 'G W R'.
-With repainting of stock being a low priority at the time, the number of vehicles appearing in the reddish-brown livery was probably few.
-Roofs were painted dark grey.
+(Other pictures of this vehicle in this livery are here and here.)
+With repainting of stock being a low priority at the time, the number of vehicles appearing in the reddish-brown lined livery was probably few.

 Tony Richards' model of a 1939-refurbished Composite Restaurant car H33, converted from a Hornby 'Railroad' original, and using Comet etched brass overlays.
 Tony's description of the conversion can be found on the Swansea Railway Modellers Group site.
 (Tony is aware the lining should be double at the waist!)